shivika3390/Getting_and_cleaning_data_course_project/Codebook.md

 3. The activity names are taken from activity_labels.txt and they are substituted in the dataset.
 4. Similarly, the columns with abbreviated names are corrected with descriptive labels.
 5. Finally, a new dataset is generated with all the average measures for each subject and activity type.
 The output file is called tidydata.txt, and uploaded to this repository.

+The new dataset contains all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).